welmends/bizingo-game/README.md

 # Bizingo Game :video_game:
-Bizingo Game using Sockets implemented with Java
+Bizingo Game using Socket implemented in Java

 ## Requirements
 **Tested on Windows 10**